Please refer to the information below for answers to frequently asked questions.

 Will I have laundry facilities in my building?

 There are washers and dryers in each residence or complex.
-Payment for use of washers and dryers is through a Campus Life debit account accessed with your Cornell ID card - with the exception of 112 Edgemoor and 122 McGraw Place, which have coin-operated washers and dryers.
+Payment for use of washers and dryers is through a Campus Life debit account accessed with your Cornell ID card - with the exception of 112 Edgemoor, which has coin-operated washers and dryers.
 Learn more here.

 Should I sign up for a meal plan?